bjaider/bjaider/README.md

 Skills: REACT / NEXT JS / NODE / HTML / CSS / JS

-- 🔭 I’m currently working on Lean Tech
+- 🔭 I’m currently working on Soluntech
 - 🌱 I’m currently learning Svelte and Flutter
 - 💬 Ask me about Colombia and its culture
 - 📫 How to reach me: bjaider97@gmail.com